BlockchainCommons/SmartCustodyBook/manuscript/00-randomness.md

 * 18 characters (K1cAhiQ00I@Ol!vvvK): 1 year
 * 20 characters (EoQ7\^\#y1xR\^WeQeqdst\$): centuries

-And that’s why you’re not going to be brain-walleting a password for your digital assets: there’s not enough randomness in a password for it to be well-protected unless it’s very long and fundamentally impossible to memorize.
+And that’s why you’re not going to be brain-walleting a password for your digital assets: there’s not enough randomness in a password for it to be an unguessable secret unless it’s very long and fundamentally impossible to memorize.
 Oh, you could use an alternative like the [*EFF’s randomphrase list*](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases), which allows you to get the equivalent of 77 bits of protection with six seven-character words.
 But even in these situations, you’re unlikely to manage more than 80 bits of entropy, which is the absolute minimum you’d want in the current day and age.

-At the moment, 80 bits of protection are theoretically safe under any likely cracking scenario … but the Bitcoin mining network as a group actually passed the ability to make 2\^80 guesses in a year at the end of 2013 and has [*peaked at closer to 2\^92*](https://crypto.stackexchange.com/questions/13299/is-80-bits-of-key-size-considered-safe-against-brute-force-attacks/13305#13305).
+At the moment, 80 bits of protection (the equivalent of that EFF randomphrase or another long password) are theoretically safe under any likely cracking scenario … but the Bitcoin mining network as a group actually passed the ability to make 2\^80 guesses in a year at the end of 2013 and has [*peaked at closer to 2\^92*](https://crypto.stackexchange.com/questions/13299/is-80-bits-of-key-size-considered-safe-against-brute-force-attacks/13305#13305).
 Though it’s unlikely that someone could put together that much computing power to break a single key, that amount of computer power does already exist on Earth, and we wouldn’t want our assets’ safety lying so near the ever-advancing line of what can be broken.

 Which is why it’s fortunate that Bitcoin’s virtual combination lock isn’t 80 bits long, but rather 256.